 “I apologize if this inconveniences you but after thinking about it I realize _______ doesn’t work for me so I won’t be able to ___________.”

 Too many people either forget rule #4 or never consider it as an option.
 This isn’t about breaking promises cavalierly.
 It’s about honoring your true needs when people pleasing got the better of you or feeling free to reconsider when something else needs your time and attention.
-And the world will not end if you later realize you don’t have time to bake a plate of Christmas cookies for the office party.
+And the world will not end if you later realize you don’t have time to bake a plate of holiday cookies for your friend’s party.

-When you master these boundary-setting rules—especially #4—you’ll feel a freedom and strength that I promise you will not only reduce holiday stress and curb emotional eating but will help you feel confident and strong… all year long.
+When you master these boundary-setting rules—especially number four—you’ll feel a freedom and strength that I promise you will not only reduce holiday stress and curb emotional eating but will help you feel confident and strong… all year long.